asielen/D3_Reusable_Charts/pacing_chart/readme.md

 - **data** - The data map as outlined in the first section
 - **selector** - STRING - The css selector for where the charts should be created
-- **titleCols** - ARRAY - At least one **Column Name/Key** to be used as the identifier for each subchart. *This is not the value of the columns but just the key/column name used to lookup the title values*.
+- **titleCols** - ARRAY - At least one **Column Name/Key** to be used as the identifier for each subchart. *This is not the value of the columns but just the key/column name used to look up the title values*.
   - You can also include a second **Column Name** in this array.
 That will be used as a subtitle. *Any additional values are ignored.
 - **targetsCols** - ARRAY - At least one **Column Name/Key** to be used to identify the targets.
-  - You can also supply a human-readible version of the identifier that can be used in the tool tip. `For example: targetCols = [["col1","Initial Target"],["col2","Final Target"]]`
+  - You can also supply a human-readable version of the identifier that can be used in the tool tip. `For example: targetCols = [["col1","Initial Target"],["col2","Final Target"]]`
   - *If no human-readable form is provided, the provided key will be used for the tooltip.
 - **resultsCols** - ARRAY - At least one **Column Name/Key** to be used to identify the results.
   - Like targetsCols, this also supports a human-readable string.